junxit/us-congress-bills-110/metadata.md

 - 2007-07-16 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
 - 2007-07-16 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7796)
 - 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7796)
+- 2007-07-17 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.